18 Vegetables You Should Avoid Eating Raw

 Photo Credit: Shutterstock.

-Green beans might look harmless, but raw, they can cause digestive distress.
-They contain lectins, which can be tough on your stomach.
-Cooking green beans deactivates these lectins and makes them tender and tasty.
-Sauté them with garlic and butter for a simple, delicious side dish.
+Raw green beans contain lectins, which can upset your stomach.
+Cooking neutralizes these compounds and enhances their natural sweetness.
+Sauté them with a touch of garlic and butter for a simple side dish.

 Kale